Nihaalss/-Lung-Cancer-Detection/README.md

 This project was developed as part of our research work on AI-assisted lung cancer diagnosis using multi-modal medical imaging.

 ---

-## 👨‍💻 Authors

-- Aleena Sayed
-- Fathma Shekh
-- Nihaal Saunshimath
-- Sujal Yavgal
-- Manohar Madgi

----

-## ⭐ Acknowledgements

-Special thanks to our project guide, KLE Technological University, and the publicly available medical imaging datasets that made this research possible.

----

-## 📜 License

-This project is intended for academic and research purposes.